 - Temperature scan rate control

 - Eight set-point memory

-- Adjustable readout in °C or °F
+- Adjustable readout in $^{\circ}\text{C}$ or $^{\circ}\text{F}$

 The temperature is accurately controlled by Fluke's digital controller.
-The controller uses a precision platinum RTD as a sensor and controls the well temperature with a triac driven heater.
+The controller uses a precision platinum RTD as a sensor and controls the well temperature with transistor driven thermoelectric devices.

-The LED front panel continuously shows the current well temperature.
+The LED front panel shows the current well temperature.
 The temperature may be set, using the control buttons, to any desired temperature within the instrument's range.
 Multiple fault protection devices insure user and instrument safety and protection.

 This dry-well calibrator was designed for portability, low cost, and ease of operation.
-Through proper use, the instrument will provide continuous accurate calibration of temperature sensors and devices.
+Through proper use and maintenance, the instrument will provide continued accurate calibration of temperature sensors and devices.
 The user should be familiar with the safety guidelines and operating procedures of the calibrator as described in the instruction manual.

-1.2 Symbols Used
+1.2 Symbols